lucadibello/apache-storm-starter/README.md

 Need to submit directly from the Gradle task?
 Use `STORM_PROD=true ./gradlew run`, `./gradlew run -Dstorm.prod=true`, or pass an explicit flag with `./gradlew run --args='--prod'` so the topology is submitted to Nimbus instead of the embedded LocalCluster.

 ## Devcontainer tasks

+> [!IMPORTANT]
-- These commands rely on the [go-task](https://taskfile.dev/) runner.
+> These commands rely on the [go-task](https://taskfile.dev/) runner.
 If it is not installed locally, either install it (`brew install go-task`, `scoop install task`, or download a binary from the releases page) or run them from within the devcontainer where it is preinstalled.

 - `task devcontainer`: build, start, and attach to the devcontainer (runs build → up → attach).
 - `task devcontainer-recreate`: force a teardown and rebuild from scratch.
 - `task devcontainer-build`: build only.